subquery/subql/docs/README.md

           <div>
             <img src="/assets/img/tutorialsIcon.svg" />
             <span>Tutorials and Examples</span>
-            <p>Learning is doing so here we provide lots of tutorials and examples of how to build various SubQuery projects.</p>
+            <p>Learning by doing.
+Tutorials and examples on how to build various SubQuery projects.</p>
           </div>
         </a>
       </li>